guzmanwolfrank/QuantTrading/Backtests/EURJPY/readme.md

 This section outlines the key deliverables and artifacts associated with the project, providing a comprehensive overview of what users can expect from the codebase.

-### 1. Jupyter Notebook
+### 1. Jupyter Notebook & Python Script
-   - **File:** `Notebook.ipynb`
+   - **Files:** `Notebook.ipynb`, 'Notebook.py'
-   - **Description:** Jupyter notebook that performs the following tasks:
+   - **Description:** Jupyter notebook and python script that perform the following tasks:
       - Downloads historical stock market data for a specified ticker.
       - Calculates pivot points.
-      - Visualizes historical stock price movements, pivot points, and technical levels using Seaborn and Matplotlib.
+      - Deploys strategy and records historical stock price movements, pivot points, and technical levels.
-      - Displays relevant information, including the last calculated pivot points.
+      - Displays relevant information, including the last calculated pivot points and QuantStats module output.

 ### 2. README